NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/uguide.rst

 **3. Input panel selection:**

-The ribbon on the left side provides the user with a selection of buttons to choose from (e.g., **UQ**, **EVT**, **RV**, **FEM**, **RES**).
+The ribbon on the left side provides the user with a selection of buttons to choose from (e.g., **UQ**, **GI**, **SIM**, **EVT**, **RV**, **FEM**, **EDP**, **RES**).
 Selecting any of these buttons will change what is displayed in the central input panel.
 Except for the **RV** panel, each panel will present the user with an option for which application to choose for that part of the workflow and then present the users for inputs for that application.
 Of particular interest here is the **EVT**, where all flow parameters are assigned.
 At present, the other inputs have not been integrated into the Hydro-UQ application.
 More information will be provided as and when the other inputs are integrated.

 .. toctree::
     :maxdepth: 1